 “They have a conversation with the oncologist, who says there’s no more treatment we can offer you to fix this cancer, so it’s going to progress and it will end your life,” he says.
 “Quite often the patient feels like ‘you’ve put me in a row boat, untied me from the jetty, pushed me into the ocean and I’m sailing away by myself’.”

-Dr McConaghy works as part of Icon’s team to ensure that that’s not the experience of Icon’s patients, where there’s a gentle transition and ideally overlap between oncological and palliative care.
+Dr McConaghy works to ensure that that’s not the experience of Icon’s patients, where there’s a gentle transition and ideally overlap between oncological and palliative care.

 Icon specialises in providing cancer treatments, including chemotherapy, radiation therapy and hormone treatments that can be used to cure the cancer.
 If this isn’t possible, then such treatments may prolong life or possibly minimise symptoms in patients with terminal conditions.